 Depending on the results, you may be referred to a Scripps oncologist or other cancer doctor for further diagnosis and staging to determine how far the cancer has spread and the most appropriate prostate cancer treatment plan.

-Scripps offers the most advanced testing for prostate cancer diagnosis.
+Scripps MD Anderson offers the most advanced testing for prostate cancer diagnosis.

 The stages of prostate cancer describe how far cancer may have spread inside the prostate or to other parts of the body.
 Diagnostic imaging and testing help physicians determine the stage of cancer, as well as how best to plan prostate cancer treatment.
 In some cases, the stage will be determined after the tumor is surgically removed and the surgeon can see if cancer has spread.
 Generally, the lower the stage, the better the prostate cancer prognosis.